Collective agreement implementation timelines

-In fall 2019, the Government of Canada began processing the signed agreements from the 2018 round of collective bargaining.
-The following information applies only to this round of collective agreements between the Government of Canada and its employees.
-It does not apply to agreements from the 2014 round of negotiations.
+In summer 2023, the Government of Canada began processing the signed agreements from recent rounds of collective bargaining.
+The information on this page applies to the collective agreements between the Government of Canada and its employees in the Core Public Administration and separate agencies.

 On this page